ZeqinYu/ZeqinYu.github.io/aboutme.md

 Learning to Locate the Text Forgery in Smartphone Screenshots <span style="color:red;">(New Benchmark!)</span>
 **Zeqin Yu**, Bin Li, Yuzhen Lin, Jinhua Zeng, Jishen Zeng
-IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2023)
+IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2023)  [code and dataset](https://github.com/ZeqinYu/STFL-Net)
 > - The partial datasets proposed in this paper were applied to the ["2022 Real-World Image Forgery Detection Challenge" (真实场景篡改图像检测挑战赛)](https://tianchi.aliyun.com/competition/entrance/531945/introduction?spm=5176.12281949.1003.1.c90d2448TlNT6k).
 > - Additionally, a portion of this dataset has been used in the ["ICDAR 2023 DTT in Images 1: Text Manipulation Classification"](https://tianchi.aliyun.com/competition/entrance/532048/rankingList) and ["ICDAR 2023 DTT in Images 2: Text Manipulation Detection"](https://tianchi.aliyun.com/competition/entrance/532052/introduction?spm=5176.12281957.0.0.4c885d9bYCL71E) competitions, although the organizers have not publicly disclosed this.
 > - If you use the data from these competitions in your research, please cite our paper.